Scotty101/scotts-web/README.md

 # scotts-web
-Hi there human being, you are going to die someday.
+Hi.
+This website that you are currently on is made with : visual studio code